renuo/renuo-upload-demo/README.md

 # Renuo Upload & Image Managing Example

-# Demo is located in the dist folder, just open the index file.
+## Demo is located in the dist folder, just open the index file in a browser.

 # Development